A Radiation Exchange Factor Formulation with Proven Non-Negativity and Unconditional Energy Conservation: Introduction

 The RTE of equation \eqref{eq:RTE} is a differential energy balance along the trajectory $S$ of a single ray.
 To solve it one could, in principle, simply integrate along the ray trajectory.
 What makes the RTE particularly challenging to solve for general geometries is that all possible ray trajectories in the domain are coupled through two mechanisms: (1) The state of the participating medium, i.e. the temperature of the intervening gas, which depends on the local radiative heating rate and governs both the rate of emission (through blackbody emission laws) and temperature-dependent absorption properties, and (2) the in-scattering term, which requires integration over all incoming directions to account for radiation scattered from every direction into the direction of $S$.
 Therefore, for general geometries, to determine the equilibrium state, all possible ray trajectories must be solved simultaneously, which explains why the RTE has historically resisted general analytical treatment, and is most commonly solved numerically, or through analytical solutions for special simplified cases \citep{Daun2021}.

-As noted by Modest and Mazumder \citep{Modest2022} in their most recent textbook: \begin{quote} \textit{"... to this day no truly satisfactory RTE solution method has emerged."} \\ Modest and Mazumder, 2022. \end{quote} The RTE does not directly account for surface reflections; the exchange factor transformation proposed in this paper provides a matrix framework for coupled reflection-scattering problems with proven convergence and energy conservation properties.
+The RTE does not directly account for surface reflections, requiring radiative transfer formulations that couple the RTE with separate treatment of boundary reflection-scattering.
+The matrix framework proposed in this paper addresses such coupled reflection-scattering problems on general domains, with proven non-negativity and energy conservation properties.

 Seeking to quantify combustion heat transfer, Hottel and co-workers \citep{Hottel1958}\citep{Hottel1967}\citep{Noble1975} pioneered solutions to the RTE using a discretized integral approach.
 Fundamentally, this integral approach produces matrices of \textit{exchange areas}, which describe the radiative connectivity of the discretized domain.
 The integrals for the exchange areas are:\\ Surface-surface: